tardate/LittleCodingKata/ai/meshy/README.md

 After switching to their latest Meshy 6 model, results are excellent.
-However, doing a reverse image search, the results are suspiciously close to Ryu from the Street Fighter and Sega Virtua Fighter Akira Yuki.
+However, doing a reverse image search, the results are suspiciously close to Ryu from Street Fighter and Sega Virtua Fighter Akira Yuki.
 I suspect strong hints in the training data!
+So the AI stole it!

 ![generated-1a-6](./assets/taiko-line-example-1/generated-1a-6.png)
 ![generated-1b-6](./assets/taiko-line-example-1/generated-1b-6.png)